 - New members pay a deposit of £25 on filling in their membership form which will be refunded at the end of the first year of membership (end May 2015) if all payment and work comittments have been met.

-- Members have the opportunity to buy a side of Oak Tree Pork, pastured eggs in their weekly box, a weekly bunch of flowers, along with a Christmas goose.
+- Members have the opportunity to buy a side of Oak Tree Pork, free-range pastured eggs in their weekly box, a weekly bunch of flowers in season, along with a Christmas goose.

 Find out what our members say about the Community Supported Agriculture Scheme on our Members’ Testimonials page.